Bleed (band): Musical style and influences

-Bleed has been described as alternative metal, shoegaze, nu gaze, and alternative rock.
+Bleed has been described as alternative metal, shoegaze, nu gaze, grungegaze and alternative rock.
 They take influence from styles such as post-grunge and nu metal.

 They have cited influences such as Linkin Park, Deftones, Helmet, Pulse Ultra, Lo-Pro, Hum, and Nothingface, as well as Pist.On, White Zombie, and The Smashing Pumpkins.

 In comparison to Narrow Head, Hughes describes the band's sound as "more aggressive and straightforward".

+They have been cited as an influence by Split Chain.